 We might find ourselves thinking about life, death and the end of the world.

 Areas of science give priority to the future and ecological disaster unless we change our behaviour.
-The end of the world for sentient life could be getting closer as the world slowly gets hotter and hotter.
+The end of sentient life could be getting closer as the world slowly gets hotter and hotter.

-Areas of religion refer to the end of the world.
+Areas of religion refer to the apocalypse.
 ‘The end of the world is at hand.’

-People regard death as the end of the world for them.
+People regard death as the end of their world.

 Is there a way to see and know the end of the world without reference to the above beliefs/views/concerns?